Thematic analysis: Different approaches

 Code book approaches like framework analysis, template analysis and matrix analysis centre on the use of structured code books but – unlike coding reliability approaches – emphasise to a greater or lesser extent qualitative research values.
 Both coding reliability and code book approaches typically involve early theme development – with all or some themes developed prior to coding, often following some data familiarisation (reading and re-reading data to become intimately familiar with its contents).
 Once themes have been developed the code book is created – this might involve some initial analysis of a portion of or all of the data.
 The data is then coded.
 Coding involves allocating data to the pre-determined themes using the code book as a guide.
 The code book can also be used to map and display the occurrence of codes and themes in each data item.
 Themes are often of the shared topic type discussed by Braun and Clarke.

 Reflexive approaches centre organic and flexible coding processes – there is no code book, coding can be undertaken by one researcher, if multiple researchers are involved in coding this is conceptualised as a collaborative process rather than one that should lead to consensus.
 Individual codes are not fixed – they can evolve throughout the coding process, the boundaries of the code can be redrawn, codes can be split into two or more codes, collapsed with other codes and even promoted to themes.
 Reflexive approaches typically involve later theme development – with themes created from clustering together similar codes.
 Themes should capture shared meaning organised around a central concept or idea.

 Braun and Clarke and colleagues have been critical of a tendency to overlook the diversity within thematic analysis and the failure to recognise the differences between the various approaches they have mapped out.
 They argue that this failure leads to unthinking 'mash-ups' of their approach with incompatible techniques and approaches such as code books, consensus coding and measurement of inter-rater reliability.

-Thematic analysis in multi-method qualitative text analysis

-Thematic analysis is often combined with other methods of text analysis to leverage the complementary strengths of different traditions.
-According to the framework developed by Alejandro and Zhao, useful combinations for thematic analysis (TA) include pairings with qualitative content analysis, discourse analysis, and Foucauldian discourse analysis: